shellandbull/ember-oauth-client/deploy-setup-instructions.md

 After they're set.
 Go to the [AWS Web services](https://www.expeditedssl.com/aws-in-plain-english) and setup an S3 bucket with a config that will allow you get those assets from the deployed ember app.

-You can find further setup instructions for S3 [here](https://github.com/ember-cli-deploy/ember-cli-deploy-s3)
+You can find further setup instructions for S3 [here](https://github.com/ember-cli-deploy/ember-cli-deploy-s3).

+As for Redis, you can use your provider of choice, in my personal opinion [Heroku](https://elements.heroku.com/) offers the most plug-n-play solution.